 The purpose of this paper was twofold: 1) to review stakeholder engagement with the CAADP process and the implications thereof for the agricultural sector's policy processes and politics; and 2) to assess value addition of the CAADP process to the country's policy processes in the agricultural sector.
-The assessments were carried out from a political economy perspective inspired by the rapidly mounting empirical evidence which suggests that political incentives play a critical role in determining policy outcomes in the agricultural sector (Poulton, 2012 and Chinsinga, 2012).
+The assessments were carried out from a political economy perspective inspired by the rapidly mounting empirical evidence which suggests that political incentives play a critical role in determining policy outcomes in the agricultural sector (Chinsinga 2012; Poulton 2012).

 The results of the assessments indeed show that context matters in influencing and shaping up the final outcomes of the policy processes.
 This means that no matter what the technical arguments for or against particular positions are, it is ultimately the configuration of political interests that determine policy outcomes on the ground.
 Moreover, agriculture is a hugely politically sensitive area.
-This is the case because most of the strategies in the sector touch on issues such as access to land and water, and decisions to allocate resources, for example, to subsidize that will yield quick and high political returns (Ogutu, et al., 2010).
-To reiterate, CAADP was set out to reconfigure the way agricultural development issues are formulated, policies are generated and debated, investment decisions are implemented and interventions scrutinized.
+This is the case because most of the strategies in the sector touch on issues such as access to land and water, and decisions to allocate resources, for example, to subsidise that will yield quick and high political returns (Ogutu et al. 2010).
+To reiterate, CAADP was set out to reconfigure the way agricultural development issues are formulated, policies are generated and debated, investment decisions are implemented and interventions scrutinised.

-The Malawi government was reluctant to sign up to the CAADP process because there was skepticism as to whether or not it would make any difference.
-This was due to the fact that Malawi was already hitting the two major CAADP targets, namely: allocating 10 percent of the national budget to the agricultural sector, and the sector was growing at more than 6 percent per annum.
-It only signed up to CAADP as conditionality for accessing aid to the agricultural sector.
-Malawi was achieving the CAADP targets under the auspices of the Farm Input Subsidy Programme (FISP) which has more or less become a magic bullet to the intractable chronic hunger and serious food shortages that the country grappled with for almost two consecutive decades (Chirwa, 2007 and Dorward&Chirwa, 2011).
+The Malawi government was reluctant to sign up to the CAADP process because there was scepticism as to whether or not it would make any difference.
+This was due to the fact that Malawi was already hitting the two major CAADP targets: it was allocating ten percent of the national budget to the agricultural sector, and the sector was growing at more than six percent per annum.
+It only signed up to CAADP as a condition for accessing aid to the agricultural sector.
+Malawi was achieving the CAADP targets under the auspices of the Farm Input Subsidy Programme (FISP) which has more or less become a magic bullet to the intractable chronic hunger and serious food shortages that the country grappled with for almost two consecutive decades (Dorward and Chirwa 2011; Chirwa 2007).